Frequently asked questions

 What happens if I’ve already amended the sex on my birth certificate and would like to amend it again via self-identification?

-Will children and young people have access to the self-identification process?
+Can children and young people have access to the self-identification process?

-Children and young people will have access to the self-identification process with some support from guardians and/or suitably qualified third parties.
+Children and young people have access to the self-identification process with some support from guardians and/or suitably qualified third parties.

-Where 16 and 17 year olds have unsupportive guardians, they have the option of using a third party.
+Where 16- and 17-year olds have unsupportive guardians, they have the option of using a third party.
 The intention is to have an accessible pool of third parties, so the requirements will not be overly restrictive.

 The risk of children not being able to access the process due to unsupportive guardians has been balanced against recognising a guardian’s responsibilities to help their child make important decisions.